 • Chronic pain can be considered a neurologic disorder by itself and is also a symptom of several neurologic diseases, such as Parkinson disease.

 • Several pharmacological as well as nonpharmacological approaches have been used for the management of chronic noncancer pain.

 Historical note and terminology

 .
 In ancient societies, pain was thought to be a result of external magical forces.
 Ayurvedic medicine in India included the use of herbals as analgesics, and acupuncture was used for relieving pain in ancient China.
 Aristotle (384 BC to 322 BC) theorized that pain was the opposite of "pleasure" and apart from the traditional "5 senses."
 The use of natural electricity for pain was documented in the first century.
 Intractable headache was treated with the discharge of the organ of electric fishes.

-Understanding of the basic mechanisms of pain.
+.
 In the 18th century, Erasmus Darwin started an analysis of "unpleasantness" and attributed pain to overstimulation of 1 sense of the 5 senses (Darwin 1794).
 The relation of pain to peripheral injury had already been recognized some years earlier.
 The difference between touch and pain as sensations of the skin and other organs was pointed out by Weber in the 19th century (Weber 1846).
 In the last decade of the 19th century, Henry Head established the referral of the pain to the skin from a deep lying structure (ie, the occurrence of arm pain following stimulation of the pericardium) (Head 1896).
 Head s studies of herpes zoster led to the discovery of segmental distribution of sensory nerves.